Ericsson/codechecker/docs/README.md

 For installation instructions for Mac OS X see [Mac OS X Installation Guide](install_macosx.md) documentation.

 ## Docker
-To run CodeChecker server in Docker see the [Docker](web/docker.md) documentation.
+To run the CodeChecker server in Docker see the [Docker](web/docker.md) documentation.
-You can find the CodeChecker web-server containter at the [Docker Hub](https://hub.docker.com/r/codechecker/codechecker-web).
+You can find the CodeChecker web-server container at the [Docker Hub](https://hub.docker.com/r/codechecker/codechecker-web).

  <img src="https://raw.githubusercontent.com/Ericsson/codechecker/master/docs/images/docker.jpg" width="100">